monolithst/functional-models/README.md

 Functional Models empowers the creation of pure TypeScript/JavaScript function based models that can be used on a client, a web frontend, and/or a backend all the same time.
 Use this library to create models that can be reused <b>EVERYWHERE</b>.

 Write validation code, metadata, property descriptions, and more!
 Functional Models is fully supportive of both TypeScript and JavaScript.
 In fact, the typescript empowers some really sweet dynamic type checking, and autocomplete!
+Now features Zod implementation for the model and properties.

 This framework was born out of the enjoyment and power of working with Django models, but, restricting their "god-like abilities" which can cause developers to make a spaghetti system that is nearly impossible to optimize or improve without starting from scratch.